At the Movies (Australian TV program): 5-star films

 In the previous SBS format, several films achieved 5 stars from both Margaret and David, including films such as Goodfellas, The Thin Red Line, Schindler's List, 2001: A Space Odyssey, Aliens, Eyes Wide Shut, Russian Ark, The Thin Blue Line, Evil Angels, Return Home, The Piano, Lantana, and Three Colours: Red.

 In other media

 Pomeranz and Stratton both appeared in a parody of themselves and At the Movies in the fourth episode of the ABC show Lawrence Leung's Choose Your Own Adventure.
-They have also appeared in the ABC shows The Chaser's War on Everything, Review with Myles Barlow and Good Game.
+They have also appeared in the ABC shows The Chaser's War on Everything, Review with Myles Barlow, Good Game and Dance Academy.
+Pomeranz has also appeared in recurring spoofs of the show on The Weekly with Charlie Pickering.

 In December 2020, they appeared in a spoof YouTube video reviewing the year 2020.

 Around 2006 Hopscotch Entertainment released a DVD Margaret & David at the Movies interactive quiz, hosted by Stratton and Pomeranz, containing around 1500 film-based questions (and answers), with list of rules and scoresheet.

+In 2025, Alexei Toliopoulos and Zachary Ruane will be touring a comedy stage show Refused Classification based upon Margaret and David's historical legal battles surrounding film censorship, focusing in particular on their relation to Ken Park.